-X = business assets, being the total assets of the Society plus provisions for bad and doubtful debts less liquid assets and tangible fixed assets as shown in the Society's Accounts.
+X = business assets, being the total assets of the Society plus loan impairment provision less liquid assets and tangible fixed assets as shown in the Society's Accounts.

-Y = the principal of, and interest accrued on, loans owed to the Society which are fully secured on residential property as at 31 December 2023.
+Y = the principal of, and interest accrued on, loans owed to the Society which are fully secured on residential property as at 31 December 2024.